Transjakarta Corridor 1

 The Transjakarta Corridor 1 is a Transjakarta bus rapid transit route in Jakarta, Indonesia.
-The route operates between Blok M Terminal and Kali Besar BRT station in Kota Tua Jakarta.
+The route operates between Blok M Bus Terminal and Kali Besar BRT station in Kota Tua Jakarta.
 It is the first route of the Transjakarta BRT system.

-The roads that are traversed by Corridor 1 are along Jalan Sultan Hasanuddin, Trunojoyo, Sisingamangaraja, Sudirman, MH Thamrin, Medan Merdeka Barat, Gajah Mada / Hayam Wuruk, Pintu Besar Utara, Kali Besar Barat, Kunir, and Lada Dalam.
-Key integration points include Dukuh Atas TOD that is currently an integration point for four transport modes, Jakarta Kota station which serves KRL Commuterline, and Harmoni station that is one of the main hubs in the BRT system.
-From Blok M to Bundaran HI ASTRA stations, this corridor is in parallel with North–South Line of the Jakarta MRT, thus many of the BRT stations are integrated directly with the MRT stations.
+The roads traversed by Corridor 1 include Sultan Hasanuddin Ave, Trunojoyo Rd, Sisingamangaraja Ave, Sudirman Blvd, MH Thamrin Blvd, Medan Merdeka Barat Blvd, Veteran Rd, Gajah Mada/Hayam Wuruk Ave, Kali Besar Timur St, Pintu Besar Utara St, Kali Besar Barat St, Kunir St, and Lada Dalam St.

+Key interchange points along Corridor 1 include Dukuh Atas TOD, which serves four transport modes; Jakarta Kota railway station, which serves KRL Commuterline; and Harmoni station, one of the main hubs in the BRT system.
+Between Blok M to Bundaran HI Astra, this corridor runs parallel to the North–South Line of the Jakarta MRT; thus, many of the BRT stations are directly integrated or within walking distance from the MRT stations.
 Currently, all bus stations are served by buses 24 hours a day.

 History

 Background

-The idea of implementing the bus rapid transit system in Jakarta was emerged in 2001 by the Governor of Jakarta at the time, Sutiyoso, which was supported by the Institute for Transportation & Development Policy (ITDP), the United States Agency for International Development (USAID), and other parties.
+The idea of implementing the bus rapid transit system in Jakarta was conceived in 2001 by the Governor of Jakarta at the time, Sutiyoso.
+The idea was supported by the Institute for Transportation & Development Policy (ITDP), the United States Agency for International Development (USAID), and other parties.

-The route passed by Corridor 1 is the route from Blok M Bus Terminal to Jakarta Kota railway station which passes Jalan Jenderal Sudirman and Jalan M.H.
-Thamrin as the main street in the central area of the Indonesian economy and government, namely the Golden Triangle of Jakarta.
-The choice of the Blok M–Kota route for Corridor 1 was a form of outsmarting traffic congestion when Jakarta was unable to build a subway system, which had actually been planned by B.J.
-Habibie in 1985 and had wanted to be pioneered again by Sutiyoso in 1998.
+Corridor 1's route, from Blok M Terminal to Jakarta Kota station, was planned to pass through Sudirman Blvd and M.H.
+Thamrin Blvd.
+These roads are the main arteries in Jakarta's central economic and governmental hub, known as the Golden Triangle.
+The route was chosen to address traffic congestion when efforts to build a subway system, proposed by B. J. Habibie in 1985 and then by Sutiyoso in 1998, could not be realised.

 Corridor construction

-The construction of Corridor 1 began around mid-2003, marked by the installation of a "KHUSUS BUSWAY (BUS LANE)" sign on pedestrian bridges and red road markings to mark the separated Transjakarta bus lane.
-The construction of new bus stops and special lanes began by late 2003, towards 2004 along with the system's socialization.
-The construction of bus stops and separated lane for Corridor 1 received many complaints from the public, due to the bus lane construction disturbs the heavy traffic on Jalan Sudirman and Thamrin during peak hours.
+The construction of Corridor 1 commenced in mid-2003, marked by the installation of "KHUSUS BUSWAY (BUS LANE)" signs on pedestrian bridges and red markings denoting the dedicated bus lane.
+Construction of new bus stations and exclusive lanes began in late 2003, and was accompanied by a public awareness campaign.
+However, the construction disrupted heavy traffic on Sudirman Blvd and M.H.
+Thamrin Blvd during peak hours, prompting numerous public complaints.